 Artificial Intelligence processes are applied in real systems in a wide variety of sectors.
 Here are few examples:

 - IT and Security: The most popular use of AI in business lies in these areas.
 About 44% of 835 companies surveyed by Tata Consultancy Services are already using AI to detect and prevent intrusions.
 41% use it to solve technical problems of users, 34% to reduce the workload and automate their processes in the Production area.
-Gartner predicts that, by 2020, at least 75% of security Software tools will include predictive and prescriptive analytics based on heuristics, AI-based skills, and machine learning algorithms.
+Gartner predicts that, at least 75% of security Software tools will include predictive and prescriptive analytics based on heuristics, AI-based skills, and machine learning algorithms.

 - Customer Service: Companies know how important this area is and how much it can affect the brand.
 And in-spite of that, sometimes, mistakes are inevitable.
 The Microsoft State of Global Service 2016, found that 60% of consumers stopped interacting with a company, just because they had a bad experience of customer service.
 People do not like to wait for hours in the line to be served, tapping numeric keys and being transferred a number of times until they can communicate with the right person.
 The solution to overcome these issues are “AI Chatbots”.
 These bots can process and analyze customer information from the first contact point and get them to the right place much faster.
 Data collected from their interactions provide you with useful perspectives on how to serve your customers.